Salim Mramboini

-Salim Mramboini (born 26 August 1984) is a professional footballer who plays as a defender for club Marignane GCB.
+Salim Mramboini (born 26 August 1984) is a professional football coach and former player who played as a defender.
 Born in France, he is a former Comoros international.

 Club career

 Mramboini was born in Marseille.
 In the summer of 2010, he left Championnat de France Amateur club Martigues and joined Marseille Consolat.

+Post-playing career

+In July 2025, Mramboini was appointed as the head coach of Martigues.
+In December 2025, he joined FC Rousset SVO as an assistant coach.